OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 **Unpack**

-Unpack the Omega and a Dock from their boxes
+Unpack the Omega and Dock from their boxes

 ![Omega + Dock](./img/unbox-1-omega-with-dock.jpg "Omega + Dock")